ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

-           Create a procedure to print stars in a square pattern and have it take as input the number of stars on a side.
+           Create a procedure to print stars and spaces in a roughly square pattern and have it take as input the number of stars on a side.
 Use a nested loop to do this.

            .. activecode::  ch8ex10q
                :nocodelens: